ThiagoSDQ/mastermind-game-bot/README.md

 # mastermind-game-bot
-Discord bot for playing a game to discover a password of numbers
+Discord bot for playing different variations of the Mastermind game.